dabamos/openadms-node/docs/source/configuration.rst

 Running OpenADMS
 ~~~~~~~~~~~~~~~~
-To start the monitoring, change to the OpenADMS directory and run the
+To start the monitoring, change to the OpenADMS directory and run:
-following command from the command-line:

 ::